 Source.
 U.S. Census Bureau.
 (2006-2010, 2007-2009, 2011-2015, 2013-2015).
 Postsecondary Employment Outcomes (PSEO) public-use data.
 Note.
+Data for South Dakota were provided by the South Dakota Board of Technical Education and represent 22% of graduates from public and private institutions.
 The Midwest percentages reflect data from participating institutions in 9 of 12 states: IL, IN, IA, MI, MN, MO, OH, SD, and WI.
 The U.S. percentages reflect data from participating institutions in 30 states.
 The Midwest and U.S. benchmarks include graduates from both public and private institutions.
 Ten-year retention outcomes are only available for graduates from 2006 to 2010.
 The estimates include graduates with either in-state or out-of-state residency status upon initial enrollment.

-Although North Dakota does not currently participate in the Postsecondary Employment Outcomes (PSEO) program, Figure 15 shows that a substantial majority of employed certificate and degree recipients were working in their respective Midwest states 1, 5, and 10 years after completing a credential.
+The majority of employed South Dakota certificate and associate degree recipients were working in South Dakota 1, 5, and 10 years after completing a credential, though the percentages are below the Midwest and national benchmarks.